StephenRoddy/stephenroddy.github.io/index.md

   <li>
     <a target="_blank" href="https://icad.org/cs-stephen-roddy//">ICAD Community Spotlight: Stephen Roddy.</a>
   </li>
   <li>
-    <a target="_blank" href="https://stephenroddy.github.io/images/bandcampFront.png">Bandcamp New and Notable: Darkness Visible, March 13th 2022.</a>
+    <a target="_blank" href="https://stephenroddy.github.io/images/bandcampFront.png">Bandcamp New and Notable: Darkness Visible March 13th 2022.</a>
   </li>
   <li>
     <a target="_blank" href="https://tometotheweathermachine.com/blog/stephen-roddy-opening-to-the-ambient-light">Tome To The Weather Machine: opening to the ambient light.</a>.